 What is your arousal level?
 In the Zones of Regulation, each zone actually represents a level of arousal.
 The emotions that fall into each zone have a similar effect on arousal.

-Blue zone is low energy, green is ideal, yellow is slightly elevated and red is extremely high arousal.
+The blue zone is low energy, green is ideal, yellow is slightly elevated, and red is extremely high arousal.

 There are more specific physiological responses to each emotion.
-For example, excited and worried both fall into the yellow zone.
+For example, excitement and worry both fall into the yellow zone.
 Both emotions cause an elevated arousal level.
 However, the two emotions feel very different.

 Behavioral: